-Now is the time to determine how you can improve your SOX process, including the enhancement and testing of internal controls over financial reporting (ICFR), so it will be more efficient and more effective next year.
-And the current team is in the best position to note the FY2020 pain points—and improvements you’d like to incorporate.
+Now is the optimal time to discuss how you might improve your company’s SOX process, including the enhancement and testing of internal controls over financial reporting (ICFR), so it will be more efficient and more effective next year.
+And the current team is in the best position to note the FY2021 pain points—and improvements you’d like to incorporate for next year.

 Here’s a post-mortem checklist to help you ask the right questions.